2491-NoMythic/docusaurus/docs/robot-docs/pneumatics.md

 }
 ```
 Wow.
 That was so fun guys, we made a solenoid.
 I will note that a DoubleSolenoid is different from a regular Solenoid.
 A Solenoid
 only has 1 channel to move in, whereas a DoubleSolenoid has 2.
-Usually we use a DoubleSolenoidSolenoids because we like the
+Usually we use a DoubleSolenoid because we like the
 capability to go in both directions.
 DoubleSolenoids are simple though.
 They have 3 states: Forward, Reverse, and Off.
 Let's think
 about what that acutally looks like.
 Forward is the state of the solenoid that pushes outward, reverse is the state that retracts
 inward and Off means that it'll do nothing.